ragdoll/Container/README.md

 Doing this tells the container that whenever you need a new instance of the `Formatter` interface, the `HTMLFormatter` struct should be returned as the concrete.

 **structs**

 Just as we can use an interface as the abstract, we can also use a struct.
-Note that if you use a struct as an abstract, the concrete must be `nil` otherwise the container will `panic`.
+Note that if you use a struct as an abstract, the concrete must be `nil` otherwise, the container will `panic`.

 ```go
 c.Bind(Formatter{}, nil)